Exeter-Diabetes/CPRD-Cohort-scripts/README.md

 &nbsp;

-This directory contains the scripts which are common to all three cohorts as
+This directory contains the scripts which